-1. Complaint or Referral
+a.
+Complaint or Referral

-Any member of the University community (student, staff or faculty) may make a complaint and/or referral or offer information concerning such complaint and/or referral to the appropriate office or person (i.e. Dean of Students, Division of Campus Residences, Office of Diversity and Affirmative Action, Title IX Coordinator, Title IX Deputy, University Community Standards, University Police, etc.).
-A complaint or referral made against a student or students, alleging violation(s) of the CODE, and/or Alcohol Policy, shall be directed to a University Official.
-In an appropriate case, a University Official may act as a Complainant on behalf of others in enforcing the terms of this CODE.
-All alleged violations shall be referred to the Office of University Community, referrals must be made within thirty (30) days following the date of the incident giving rise to the complaint.
+Any member of the University community (student, staff or faculty) may make a complaint and/or referral or offer information concerning such complaint and/or referral to the appropriate office or person (i.e. Dean of Students, Division of Campus Residences, Office of Institutional Diversity and Equity, Title IX Coordinator, Title IX Deputies, University Community Standards, University Police, etc.).
+A complaint or referral made against a student or students, alleging violation(s) of the Code, shall be directed to a University Official.
+In an appropriate case, a University Official may act as a Complainant on behalf of others in enforcing the terms of this Code.
+All alleged violations shall be referred to the Office of University Community Standards.
+In order to facilitate a timely investigation and processing of complaints, referrals must be made within thirty (30) days following the date of the incident giving rise to the complaint.
 Exceptions may be made in extraordinary cases as deemed appropriate by the University Official assigned to conduct the pre-hearing investigation.

-2. Investigation
+b.
+Investigation

 A representative from the Division of Student Affairs (University Official) shall investigate and determine whether further action is necessary within a reasonably prompt time frame and in an effective manner.
-The investigation includes interviews and requests for written statements from the parties and witnesses (i.e. Complainants, Respondents, witnesses).
+The investigation includes interviews and requests for written statements from the parties (i.e. Complainants, Respondents, witnesses).
 If the Respondent fails to respond to one written request for an interview, the University Official may proceed with a review of the evidence and information.
 In circumstances involving investigation of complaints when the Complainant does not choose to proceed, the University Official reserves the right to continue its investigation regardless of Complainant cooperation or involvement.
 The University will make every effort to keep all investigations confidential to the extent possible/practical.

-3. Decision to Proceed
+c.
+Decision to Proceed